rhinosstuff/Note-Taker/README.md

   [![Static Badge](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

   ## Description
-  The user will be able to add and delete simple notes for keeping track of tasks.
+  This is my week 11-Challenge.
+This is a simple application where the user will be able to add and delete simple notes for keeping track of tasks.
+In this challenge I was givin starter code that and I needed to create api routes for the application.
+I had to make sure that all the routes were synced properly so the html would diplay correctly after adding and deleting notes from the array of notes.

   ## Table of Contents
   * [Installation](#installation)